-- Understand how Indian media laws and regulations compare with those of other nations - Understand how media policies and regulations enable or constrain effective media environments - Understand the obligations and rights of media practitioners in the execution of their duties - Understand some of the problems and limitations of applying old media laws in new media environments - Be able to appreciate the complex issues associated with media regulation - Understand changing media landscapes and their possible legal implications.
+- CO 1.
+Explain the concept Indian media laws and regulation - CO 2.
+Build the obligations and rights of media practitioners in the execution of their duties. - CO 3.
+Analyze the problems and limitations of applying old media laws in new media environments - CO 4.
+Analyze the complex issues associated with media regulation - CO 5.
+Measure the changing media landscapes and their possible legal implications